joaolucas2012/mvc-academic-management-system-oop/README.md

-## Academic management system using Model-View-Controller (MVC) patterns and object-oriented programming
+## Academic management system using Model-View-Controller (MVC) patterns and object-oriented programming with file persistence

 To help you to understand what does MVC mean, let's check its definition below: